 For a comprehensive list of all the subjects taught at EBC, see the detailed curriculum here.
 Some of the modules are required for individual awards – see the key at end of the table – but students can choose additional optional modules to reach the required total of study credits.

-Almost all the subjects we teach at EBC can be studied individually, either on-site or on-line and study credits* can be accrued, if so wished, towards one of the listed EBC awards.
+Almost all the subjects we teach at EBC can be studied individually, by either eLearning or Virtual Classrooms and study credits* can be accumulated, if desired, towards one of the listed EBC awards.

 * Study credits are calculated on the following basis:

-- each individual unit (or lecture) of a module (or subject) is worth 3 study hours – 1 hour of teaching and 2 hours of personal study
+- Each individual unit (or lecture) of a module (or subject) is worth 3 study hours, made up of 1 hour of teaching and 2 hours of personal study.

 These figures may help you as you plan your study or choose your course depending on how much time you have available.

 - A one-off, non-refundable, registration fee of £20 is required

 - Fees are £15 per study credit